 Can’t wait to find the perfect retro rig?

 Shasta RV lovers, this one’s for you.
 Get your hands on a limited edition replica of the classic 1961 Shasta Airflyte in matador red, seafoam green, or butternut yellow.
-Fewer than 2,000 have been produced and Mount Comfort RV still has some.
-Get one before they’re gone!
+Fewer than 2,000 have been produced – get one before they’re all gone!

 This teardrop camper is truly one-of-a-kind.
 Its front slide extends to nearly doubles the cabin space.
 Plus, there’s a full kitchen on the back, a solar panel, skylight, and much more.
 An amazing retro find!